LanoCodes/Individual-Project-COSC412/README.md

 4. Monitoring and Controlling Mechanisms
 - Gantt Chart:
-  -  The Gantt Chart for this project will be the primary mode of tracking progress and controlling development rate
+  -  The [Gantt Chart]() for this project will be the primary mode of tracking progress and controlling development rate

 5. Staffing Plan
-- As mentioned, all positions relevant to this project is the sold responsibility of Delano Powell
+- As mentioned, all positions relevant to this project is the sole responsibility of Delano Powell
   -  Staff total: 1
     -  Staff: Delano Powell